valecs/mpist/README.md

 * The environmental variable, ENVVAR, must be shorter than 127 characters.

 ### Compiling
-A simple call to make and will produce the binary.
+A simple call to `make` will produce the binary.
 If xl compilers are available, they will be used.

 ### Example